Managing Funeral Director

 Curtis has always wanted

-to be a funeral director - even from the early age of 7 he remembers watching
+to be a funeral director - even from age 7 he remembers watching

 the hearse pass him on the street headed to the cemetery knowing that someday

-14 and served an LDS Mission in Michigan at age 19.
+Curtis is an Eagle Scout and served an LDS Mission in Michigan.

 Alpha award, in 1995.

-Licensed Funeral Director, Curtis began his career at Wheeler Mortuaries,
+Curtis began his career at Wheeler Mortuaries in January 1996,

 serving the families of Springville and Mapleton, where he had been for 20

-years before being made manager over Sundberg-Olpin Mortuary.
+years before being made manager over Sundberg-Olpin Mortuary in 2016.

-"Calling" in life, not just his profession, to carry out with dignity
+To be a Funeral Director is a "Calling" in life to him - not just a profession - to carry out with dignity

 and honor the final services of those who have died.